BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 `grep -w DDT GRCh38.chr22.ensembl.biomart.txt`

-This will match lines that contain the string "`DDT`" which are immediately flanked by non-alphanumerical characters (i.e. spaces, tabs, and symbols), and therefore DDTL will no longer match.
+This will match lines that contain the string "`DDT`" which are immediately flanked by non-word constituent characters (word constituent characters are alphanumerics and the underscore) and therefore DDTL will no longer match.

 **Example 2**